jentz/vigilant-dollop/README.md

 Commands:
   authorization_code: Uses the authorization code flow to get a token response
-  client_credentials: Uses the client credentials flow to get a token response help              : Prints help
+  client_credentials: Uses the client credentials flow to get a token response introspect        : Uses the introspection flow to validate a token and fetch the associated claims token_refresh     : Uses the token refresh flow to exchange a refresh token and obtain new tokens help              : Prints help

 Flags: